generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 7 Nothing
 ```

-When we look back at how do-notation desugars in Haskell, the correspondence to the control flow used above is even more clear:
+When we look back at how do-notation desugars in Haskell, the correspondence to the control flow used above is even clearer:

 ```
 do { x1 <- action1